Hippocampus kuda

 Hippocampus kuda is a species of seahorse, also known as the common seahorse, estuary seahorse, yellow seahorse or spotted seahorse.
-The common name sea pony has been used for this species under its synonym Hippocampus fuscus.
+The common name sea pony has been used for populations formerly treated as the separate species Hippocampus fuscus, now a synonym of H. kuda.

 Physical description

 The yellow seahorse is a small fish that can reach a length of 17–30 cm.
 The body is quite large, elongated, and has no spines, all bumps are rounded.
 The head is relatively large compared to the body.
 The snout is short and thick.
 The coronet is small and rises towards the rear, it can also sometimes have more or less long filaments.
 Some adults have a black line running through the dorsal fin in the direction of its width.
 The body coloration is often dark with a grainy texture but can also be yellow, cream, or reddish blotches and numerous small dark spots.

 The seahorse possesses a tail that is used as a bending and grasping appendage.
 The seahorse is able to bend its tail ventrally due to its possession of body plates.
 The hypoxia muscle is responsible for bending the seahorse's tail.
 The plates send forces to the hypoxia muscles to ensure bending of the tail.
 These functions of the musculoskeletal system allow us to understand the anatomy of seahorses in further depth.